Costs in criminal matters

 1.

-At the end of a committal, costs to the defendant, where the defendant is discharged or the matter is withdrawn, or where the defendant is committed for trial/sentence for an indictable matter which is not the same as the offence the subject of the court attendance notice: s 116 Criminal Procedure Act.
+At the end of a committal, costs to the defendant, where the defendant is discharged or the matter is withdrawn, or where the defendant is committed for trial/sentence for an indictable offence which is not the same as the indictable offence the subject of the court attendance notice: s 116 Criminal Procedure Act.

 2.